Mal'ta–Buret' culture

 A boy whose remains were found near Mal'ta is usually known by the abbreviation MA-1 (or MA1).
 Discovered in the 1920s, the remains have been dated to 24,000 BP.
-According to research published since 2013, MA-1 belonged to a population related to the genetic ancestors of Siberians, American Indians, and Bronze Age Yamnaya and Botai people of the Eurasian steppe.
+According to research published since 2013, MA-1 belonged to the population of Ancient North Eurasians, who were genetically "intermediate between modern western Eurasians and Native Americans, but distant from east Asians", and partial genetic ancestors of Siberians, American Indians, and Bronze Age Yamnaya and Botai people of the Eurasian steppe.
 In particular, modern-day Native Americans, Kets, Mansi, and Selkup have been found to harbour a significant amount of ancestry related to MA-1.

 Much of what is known about Mal'ta comes from the Russian archaeologist Mikhail Gerasimov.
 Better known later for his contribution to the branch of anthropology known as forensic facial reconstruction, Gerasimov made revolutionary discoveries when he excavated Mal'ta in 1927.
 Until his findings, the Upper Paleolithic societies of Northern Asia were virtually unknown.
 Over the remainder of his career, Gerasimov twice more visited Mal'ta to excavate and research the site.

 Material culture

 Habitation and tools

 Mal'ta consists of semi-subterranean houses that were built using large animal bones to assemble the walls, and reindeer antlers covered with animal skins to construct a roof that would protect the inhabitants from the harsh elements of the Siberian weather.
+These dwellings built from mammoth bones were similar to those found in Upper Paleolithic Western Eurasia, such as in the areas of France, Czechoslovakia, and Ukraine.

 Evidence seems to indicate that Mal'ta is the most ancient known site in eastern Siberia, with the nearby site of Buret'.
 However, relative dating illustrates some irregularities.
 The use of flint flaking and the absence of pressure flaking used in the manufacture of tools, as well as the continued use of earlier forms of tools, seem to confirm the fact that the site belongs to the early Upper Paleolithic.
 Yet it lacks typical skreblos (large side scrapers) that are common in other Siberian Paleolithic sites.
 Additionally, other common characteristics such as pebble cores, wedge-shaped cores, burins, and composite tools have never been found.
 The lack of these features, combined with an art style found in only one other nearby site (the Venus of Buret'), make Mal'ta culture unique in Siberia.